 Before operating the aerated livewell, plug the drain in the bottom of the livewell box.
-Fill the livewell with water, using a bucket or the optional washdown hose.
-Turn the switch on at the helm designated for the aerated livewell.
+Fill the livewell with water, either using a bucket or the optional washdown hose.
+Turn the switch on at the helm, designated for the aerated livewell.
 The aeration process will now begin by one of the following two methods:

-- If your boat is equipped with a sprayer type livewell, you will find a pump mounted inside the box.
+If your boat is equipped with a sprayer type livewell, you will find a pump mounted inside the box.
 This pump will recirculate the water through a sprayer type fitting.
-The flow rate of water through the sprayer can be adjusted by a valve built into the top of the fitting. - If your boat is equipped with the bubbler type livewell, there will be an air pump mounted outside the box.
-This air pump will force air through a screened fitting located in the lower part of the box.
-This will create bubbles in the water.
+The flow rate of water through the sprayer can be adjusted by a valve built into the top of the fitting.
+Continued next page.

+• If your boat is equipped with the bubbler type livewell, there will be an air pump mounted outside the box.
+This air pump will force air through a screened fitting, located in the lower part of the box.
+This will allow bubbles to be created in the water.

-To evacuate water from the livewell box, turn the system "off" at the panel and remove the drain plug.
+To evacuate water from the livewell box, turn the system "off" at the switch panel and remove the drain plug.
+Livewell layout drawings are at the end of this chapter.